 Presentation generally includes some tables and graphs.
 Spreadsheets have extensive facilities that make it easy to produce these types of presentations in high quality.

-Some sample spreadsheet models can be found at http://seila.terry.uga.edu/
+Some example spreadsheet models can be found at http://seila.terry.uga.edu/spreadsheetSim.
+These models illustrate the concepts and techniques just discussed.

 5 SIMULATION ADD-INS FOR SPREADSHEETS